PhyChef/Resume_Builder/README.md

 - Change accent color: edit `--accent` in `css/style.css`
 - Change gold color: edit `--gold` in `css/style.css`
 - Add a new template: add render function in `js/resume.js` + CSS class in `style.css`

+- To use the AI features (Cover Letter + ATS Score checker) you need a free Anthropic API key.
+Here's how to get one:

+Go to console.anthropic.com and create a free account Click API Keys → Create Key → copy it (starts with sk-ant-) Paste it in the top-right corner of the app

+Your key stays in your browser only — it is never stored or shared.
+Anthropic gives you free credits to start.
+After that, one cover letter costs roughly $0.01–0.03.